Imagine falling in love with your vehicle all over again. You know, having the same sense of pride you felt when you first drove off the dealer’s lot.

 “A new set of shocks or struts can make a huge difference in overall ride quality,” he said.
 “Replacing these and other worn parts helps bring the vehicle closer to its original performance, which is a great way to enhance your driving experience.”

-Will They Have
+Will They Have The Right Parts?

 In most cases, it’s not necessary to rely on a vehicle dealership for replacement shocks, struts and other undercar components.
 A leading ride control brand such as Monroe probably offers exact-fit, model-specific shocks and struts for nearly every popular import and domestic vehicle.
 In fact, Monroe shocks and struts are engineered to meet or exceed the original units’ ride and handling performance, regardless of make or model.